ArzaniTesting/ArzaniTesting.github.io/README.md

   * Familiar with the use of dashboards and statistics.

 __Jira__
-  * Knowladgable how to create bug reports.
+  * Knowladgable on how to create bug reports.
   * Able to create bug tracking projects.

 __Trello__
-  * know how to use Kanban boards and track project progress
+  * Able to organize projects into Kanban boards.

 __Mind maps & diagrams__
   * know how to design beautifully simple mind maps

+__Postman__
+  * Knowladgable how to create bug reports.
+  * Able to create bug tracking projects.

 ## Courses